Self-guided Approximate Linear Programs: Guided Feature-based Approximate Linear Programs

-An important consequence of Proposition \ref{prop:SG-ALP-basic} is that Algorithm \ref{alg:sampledBasesALP} with FGLP generates a sequence of VFAs that gets (weakly) closer to $V^*$ at all states.
-As a result, the lower bound $\mathrm{LB}(\coef_{\scaleto{\mathrm{N}}{4pt}})$ is non-decreasing with $N$ even when the state-relevance distribution $\nu$ is not equal to the initial-state distribution $\chi$, which is a property that cannot be guaranteed for the VFAs produced when solving FALP embedded in Algorithm \ref{alg:sampledBasesALP}.
-In addition, the VFAs of FGLP generated in two consecutive iterations with $N - B$ and $N$ random basis functions satisfy
+An important consequence of Proposition \ref{prop:SG-ALP-basic} is that Algorithm \ref{alg:self-guide-FALP} generates a sequence of VFAs that draws (weakly) closer to $V^*$ at all states.
+Therefore, two consecutive VFAs with $N - B$ and $N$ random basis functions satisfy